MylesWritesCode/ts-cli-starter/.meta/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is your basic Typescript CLI starter kit.
+This is your basic Rust CLI starter kit.
 Most of the README isn't going to make sense until I figure out exactly what and how I want the project to be built.
 In the meantime, feel free to use this as-is.